jdmedeiros/security-onion/README.md

 # security-onion
+Cyberops infrastructure:

-Configure the infrastructure needed to work with Security Onion 2 on AWS
+1. Security Onion 2

-Creates a Kali instance and an Analyst VM instance

-Create the infrastructure using Terraform.
+2. Kali Linux Cloud
+3. SANS SIFT Workstation
+4. REMnux Toolkit for Malware Analysts
+5. Windows Server 2022

-Connect to Onion server and follow the [Installation Instructions](https://docs.securityonion.net/en/2.3/installation.html).
+Connect to the Onion server and follow the [Installation Instructions](https://docs.securityonion.net/en/2.3/installation.html).
 Recommendations are as follows:

 https://user-images.githubusercontent.com/3796667/226188017-89548a42-2a18-478e-87df-35a08aeec555.mov

 **Users and passwords for GUI Desktop:**